 In fact, the British love of the Lake District began in Victorian times after railroads made the area more accessible to the London elite.
-It wasn’t long before it was christened as the most fashionable place to vacation in Britain.
+It wasn’t long before it became the most fashionable place to vacation in Britain.

-Today many remnants of that Victorian invasion remain, thanks in significant part to the region being protected as a National Park.
+Today many remnants of that Victorian invasion remain, thanks in significant part to the region becoming a National Park.
 Many shops and inns and vast expanses of farmland and forest remain much as they were in that Victorian heyday.

-Thankfully you don’t find any large hotel chains or brand-name restaurants here, only a multitude of B&Bs, small hotels, and cozy inns, as well as an abundance of local pubs and restaurants scattered throughout small towns and little farming communities.
+You don’t find hotel chains or brand-name restaurants here, only a multitude of B&Bs, small hotels, and cozy inns.
+There’s also an abundance of local pubs and restaurants scattered throughout small towns and little farming communities.

 The Lake District National Park

-And though its mountains, known locally as “fells,” aren’t as lofty as those in many other countries (its highest, Scafell Pike, peaks out at only 3,210 feet), they are still regal enough to lure photographers and other travelers.
+Its mountains, known locally as “fells,” aren’t as lofty as those in many other countries.
+In fact, its highest, Scafell Pike, is only 3,210 feet.
+But they’re still regal enough to lure hordes of photographers and other travelers.

 The fells are also sufficiently challenging to entice hikers.
 They come in droves to hike the park’s incredible 2,175 miles (3,500 kilometers) of public rights of way, some of it beyond the park boundary in Cumbria.
-It’s estimated that eight million trekkers take to the paths in England’s Lake District each year.
+Eight million trekkers take to the paths in England’s Lake District each year.

 Several times while driving, I’d come across a line of a dozen or more cars, all parked along the side of the road, with no one around.
 People who’d gone hiking up in the pastures and fells had left them there.

-Many hikers and non-hikers enjoy the park’s beauty on the old steamers that ply the lakes at a leisurely pace.
+Many people enjoy the park’s beauty on the old steamers that ply the lakes at a leisurely pace.
 Others, like myself, stick to the road; at one point, I passed a tweed-capped driver behind the wheel of an antique sports car, looking as if he had driven off the screen of a 1950’s movie.

-But regardless of whether you tour the Lake District by foot, car, or steamer, you’ll find the region to have a near-magical calming effect on you.
-However, that calm can wane in the summer when cars, buses, and hordes of tourists arrive
+But regardless of what attractions of the Lake District you seek – and whether you travel by foot, car, or steamer – you’ll find the region to have a near-magical calming effect on you.
+However, that calm can wane in the summer when cars, buses, and hordes of tourists arrive.

 Another Attraction of the Lake District: Windermere